 Enrique Olvera ’99 is an international renowned chef and owner of Grupo Enrique Olvera.
-His restaurants include the award winning Pujol and three Eno gourmet coffee shops in Mexico City, Maiz de Mar in Playa de Carmen, Moxi at Hotel Matilda in San Miguel de Allende, and the soon to be opened Cosme in the Flatiron district of New York City—his first restaurant outside of Mexico.
+His restaurants include the award winning Pujol and three Eno gourmet coffee shops in Mexico City, Maiz de Mar in Playa de Carmen, Moxi at Hotel Matilda in San Miguel de Allende, and Cosme in the Flatiron district of New York City—his first restaurant outside of Mexico—which was design by the architect Alonso de Garay.
 He is also opening a tortilleria in Brooklyn to provide authentic stamped masa created using corn from Mexico to supply Cosme, named after a market in Mexico City where his grandfather took him as a young boy.
 Taller Enrique Olvera is the research and development hub for Grupo Enrique Olvera, providing training and education, and consulting services.

 Olvera was born in Mexico City.
 He moved to the United States to enroll at The Culinary Institute of America in Hyde Park, NY, graduating with an AOS degree in 1997.
 He went on to earn his bachelor’s degree from the college in 1999.
 During his studies, Olvera earned various awards, including a gold medal from the New York Société Culinaire Philanthropique and the Jacob Rosenthal Leadership Award from the college.